 The agency, which as of early October is managing about 1.1 billion GEL in funds, has about 70% of its assets in deposit certificates with an effective annual interest rate of 11.1% and a term of five years.

-This is still a ways off: until 2023, the Pension Agency will only invest in low-risk investment portfolios, which at this stage implies mostly commercial bank deposits.
+This is still a ways off: until 2023, the Pension Agency will only invest in low-risk investment portfolios, which at this stage means mostly commercial bank deposits.

 Come 2023, however, pension plan enrollees will be able to exercise their risk appetite, and choose between low, medium and high-risk portfolios, defined by the new guidelines.